paulrobertlloyd/paulrobertlloyd-v4/src/content/articles/2002-06-01-dissertation.md

 After what Lambie-Nairn described as a “repositioning” of the two channels, both were seen as more up-to-date and accessible, without destroying BBC1’s already strong image.
 The BBC2 identities became a particular hit, both with the public and within the design industry.
 With no change to its programming, BBC2 was now seen as sophisticated, witty and entertaining.
 The ‘2’ figure was developed further over the following years with idents such as <cite>Fluffy Dog</cite> in which an excitable figure two leaps into the air and summersaults, and <cite>Car</cite> in which the 2 becomes a remote controlled car that whizzes around the screen, both becoming firm favourites with the audience.
 Alan Yentob, controller of BBC2 at the time, was quoted as saying:

-{% render 'figure'
-  content: '> It has received lots of fan mail and correspondence.
-We will definitely be renewing its contract.'
+> It has received lots of fan mail and correspondence.
+We will definitely be renewing its contract.
-  caption: 'Lambie-Nairn, 1997, p122'
-%}
+— Lambie-Nairn, 1997, p122

 Indeed 11 years since they were first aired, the 2’s can still be seen onscreen, albeit recently updated.